slugtmeijer/NeuralStatesAge/README.md

 # NeuralStatesAge
-This repository contains code used in the paper: Longer neural states with age during naturalistic viewing
+This repository contains code used in the paper: Temporal dedifferentiation of neural states with age during naturalistic viewing